-GTA REALTORS® RELEASE DECEMBER STATS
+GTA REALTORS® RELEASE MAY STATS

 Greater Toronto Area (GTA) housing market conditions continued to evolve in response to higher borrowing costs.
 Similar to April results, May 2022 sales were down on a monthly and annual basis.
 Conversely, active listings at the end of May were up on a month-over-month and year-over-year basis.
 More balanced market conditions have provided buyers with more negotiating power.
 As a result, while benchmark and average home prices were up substantially compared to last year, selling prices trended lower on a month-over-month basis.

 “Bank of Canada rate hikes, including the 50-basis point hike on June 1, are impacting home buyers in the short term.
 There is now a psychological aspect where potential buyers are waiting for a bottom in price.
 This will likely continue through the summer.
 However, as home buyers adjust to higher borrowing costs, housing demand will be supported by extremely low unemployment, high job vacancies, rising incomes and record immigration,” said TRREB President Kevin Crigger.

 GTA REALTORS® reported 7,283 sales through TRREB’s MLS® System in May 2022 – down 38.8 per cent compared to May 2021 and down nine per cent compared to April 2022.
 The number of new May listings was similar to last year’s level and edged up on a month-over-month basis.
 With sales down and new listings trend flat to slightly up, the number of active listings was up on a year-over- year basis by 26 per cent.